quasarframework/quasar/docs/src/pages/vue-components/checkbox.md

 title: Checkbox
 ---

-The Quasar Radio component is another basic element for user input.
+The Quasar Checkbox component is another basic element for user input.
 You can use this to supply a way for the user to toggle an option.

 ::: tip
 Please also refer to the [QOptionGroup](/vue-components/option-group) on other possibilities for creating groups of Checkboxes.